vackosar/vackosar.github.io/_posts/2020-06-19-glow-the-representations-must-flow.md

 Two dimensional images are poor stand-ins for three dimensional world.
 Infinite 3D scenes collapse into identical picture after projection to 2D, making the reversion problem ill-posed.
 A paper has [a statistical story of visual illusions](https://arxiv.org/pdf/2005.08772v1.pdf) to tell thanks to Glow flow-based model.
-Illusions seem to raise thanks to visual system perceiving unlikely images as even less probable.
-For example increasing saturation contrast between patches of images.
+Illusions seem to raise thanks to visual system perceiving unlikely images as even less likely.
+For example on image below most people perceive the two middle patches as having different color.
-The brain here seems to err on side of contrast here.
+The brain here seems to err on side of contrast, giving us an illusion of patch colors being more differentiated compared to their background.
 You shouldn't believe me that two images below contain same image patches in the middle.
-Download the image, cut up the middle sections, and move them closer together to verify that they indeed are of same color.
+Download the image, cut up the middle sections and move them next to each other to verify that they indeed are of the same color.

 <figure class="figure">
     <img
         class="figure-img img-fluid rounded"
         src="https://raw.githubusercontent.com/vackosar/vackosar.github.io/master/images/glow-illusion.png"
         alt='Visual illusion from paper "A Statistical Story of Visual Illusions".'/>
-    <figcaption class="figure-caption">Cut up the middle sections and move them next to each other to verify that they indeed are of the same color. <a href="https://arxiv.org/pdf/2005.08772v1.pdf)">source</a></figcaption>
+    <figcaption class="figure-caption">Cut up the middle sections and move them next to each other to verify that they indeed are of the same color. <a href="https://arxiv.org/pdf/2005.08772v1.pdf)">Img source.</a></figcaption>
 </figure>